somacruzer/handcrafted-persona-engine-Soma/README.md

 Persona Engine brings 2D digital characters to life.
 It listens to user voice input, processes it using powerful AI language models, generates a response based on a defined personality, speaks the response using synthesized and potentially cloned voice, and animates a Live2D avatar accordingly.
 The visual output can be easily integrated into streaming software like OBS Studio via Spout.

-**Important Note on AI Model:** Persona Engine is designed to work optimally with a **specially fine-tuned Large Language Model (LLM)**.
+**Important Note on AI Model and Personality:** Persona Engine is designed to work optimally with a **specially fine-tuned Large Language Model (LLM)**.
 This model understands the specific way the engine sends information and generates more natural, in-character responses.
-While you *can* use other standard OpenAI-compatible models by carefully editing the `personality.txt` prompt file, the results may be less ideal or require significant prompt engineering.
-The fine-tuned model is currently undergoing testing and may be released publicly in the future. **To experience the engine with its intended model or see a demo, please join our Discord community!**
+While you *can* use other standard OpenAI-compatible models by carefully editing the `personality.txt` prompt file, the results may be less ideal or require significant prompt engineering. **For users employing standard models, a `Resources/Prompts/personality_example.txt` file is provided as a basic template.
+You should use its content as inspiration or copy it to create your *actual* `personality.txt` file.** The fine-tuned model is currently undergoing testing and may be released publicly in the future. **To experience the engine with its intended model or see a demo, please join our Discord community!**

 ## ✨ Features